ankane/ahoy_email/README.md

 - utm_source - the mailer name like `user_mailer`
 - utm_campaign - the mailer action like `welcome_email`

-You can customize any with:
+You can customize them with:

 ```ruby
 class CouponMailer < ApplicationMailer